What exactly is mLearning?

 4 Factors for a Solid Mobile Learning Strategy

 The verdict is in: mLearning is the ideal way to capitalize on your learners’ time away from the classroom.
-Knowing that you want to implement a mobile learning plan is one thing; figuring out your strategy for implementation is another thing entirely.
+Knowing that you want to implement a mobile learning strategy is one thing; figuring out your strategy for implementation is another thing entirely.
 By creating a loose outline of what you want to accomplish, it’s easier to identify the most effective methods.
 Use these four indicators of solid strategy to see your mobile learning come to life.

 1. Overall mLearning Vision